Economic recovery: Indicators

 Leading indicators include the stock index, which often increases ahead of an economic recovery.
 This is generally because stock markets are guided by potential hopes.

 Other important indicators are unemployment rate and employment-population ratio (EPR).
-In the recovery phase we can talk about total recovery after the unemployment rate reaches it´s prerecession norm, because at this state the economy reached it´s prereccesion optimal level of unemployment.
+In the recovery phase we can talk about total recovery after the unemployment rate reaches its prerecession norm, because at this state the economy reached its prereccesion optimal level of unemployment.
 The norm for unemployment is in most of countries considered to be between 4-6 %.

 On the other hand, both unemployment rate and EPR are usually a lagging measure.
 Since many employers will not recruit additional workers until they are sufficiently sure that there is a long-term demand for new hiring, unemployment frequently stays strong even though the economy starts to recover and it is equalized by the end of recovery phase.